 Cox said that Volvo Car UK franchisees achieved 1.5% return on sales (RoS) in a 2020 COVID-19 impacted environment and the intention was that franchisees and OEM would work together to identify and act on opportunities to drive further profit in future.

-Elvefors said that his 95-site network should anticipate greater throughout as they benefit from aftersales opportunities presented by Volvo’s fellow Geely brands, which share the online sales model.
+Elvefors said that his 95-site network should anticipate greater throughput as they benefit from aftersales opportunities presented by Volvo’s fellow Geely brands, which share the online sales model.

 He told AM: “I think the one crucial element in all this is that we intend to grow volumes for our retail partners, not just through Volvo, but through the addition of Polestar, LEVC and Lynk & Co into the mix.
 I think we need to help them build volumes.”